blainesmith33/blainesmith33/README.md

 ## Mission

-I am exploring how humans and AI can work together without sacrificing agency, accountability, legitimacy, governance, or long-term continuity.

 My work focuses on transforming observations into knowledge, knowledge into decisions, and decisions into meaningful action.

+Through governance systems, knowledge infrastructure, and human-centered AI, I am exploring how transparency, honesty, and continuity can strengthen human capability rather than diminish it.

 ---